apache/arrow/docs/source/format/CDataInterface.rst

 (2)
    As specified in the Arrow columnar format, the map type has a single child type named ``entries``, itself a 2-child struct type of ``(key, value)``.

+(3)
+   Format strings containing alternative layouts (``>``) should only be used if the caller has specifically asked for the alternative layout.
+Otherwise, the data should be converted to the primary layout before being sent to the caller.

 Examples
 --------